 Signs & Symptoms of Gum Disease

-Research has shown links between gum disease and heart disease, diabetes, low birth weights, and other health conditions.
+Research has shown links between gum disease and heart disease, diabetes, low birth weight, and other health conditions.
 Because of this, you should never ignore the signs of gum disease.
-If you notice any changes in your oral health including swelling, tender gums, or bleeding gums, contact your Fuller Dental dentist as soon as possible.
+If you notice any changes in your oral health, including swelling, tender gums, or bleeding gums, contact your Fuller Dental dentist as soon as possible.

 - Bleeding gums